kubernetes/kubernetes/docs/proposals/self-hosted-kubelet.md

 ## Proposal

 We propose adding a new flag to the kubelet, the `--bootstrap` flag, which is assumed to be used in conjunction with the `--lock-file` flag.
+The `--lock-file` flag is used to ensure only a single kubelet is running at any given time during this pivot process.
 When the `--bootstrap` flag is provided, after the kubelet acquires the file lock, it will begin asynchronously waiting on [inotify](http://man7.org/linux/man-pages/man7/inotify.7.html) events.
 Once an "open" event is received, the kubelet will assume another kubelet is attempting to take control and will exit by calling `exit(0)`.